redis-applied-ai/redis-slack-worker-agent/README.md

 ## Usage

 **Slack**: Mention `@bot` in any channel.
-The bot processes questions using ReAct methodology with search tools (curated AI knowledge, internal docs with Glean, and web search).
+The bot processes questions using ReAct methodology with search tools (curated AI knowledge and web search).

 **API**:
 - Health: `GET /health`